darktjm/gamesup/README.md

     can be used to run a script to save the current game.
 I use this in some games to bypass "ironman mode" or "permadeath".

+  - I pop up a notice using `xmessage` if the game wants a joystick, but none is found.

+  - I run `xboxdrv` using `mkxpad` (see below) if the game doesn't work right with my controller.
+For now, I expect the game script itself to tell me this.

 If `dogame` manages to survive running the game, it will then try to restore things as they were.
 If nothing else, I can run "`dogame true`" to force the cleanup items to happen: